 Average rate of tax in case of each individual is different for each financial year and keeps varying based on the estimated income of the taxpayer and the Income Tax Slab Rates in force for that assessment year.

 When to deduct and deposit TDS under section 192?

 The deduction should be made at the time of making payment and not when it becomes due or obligation arises.

 TDS deducted by the employer on salary payments is required to be deposited with the government before the prescribed due date.
 At the time of depositing TDS with the government, the employer is also required to mention his TAN.

-Due date for deposit of TDS deducted on salary for every month is 7th of the next month.
-And for the month of March, it is 30th April.
-The deposition of TDS is to be made via challan No. ITNS 281.
+Further, Due date for deposit of TDS deducted on salary for every month is 7th of the next month however, for the month of March, it is 30th April.
+The deposition of TDS can be made via challan No. ITNS 281.

-In case of employee who has changed his employer during the year, employee is required to submit his previous salary details and TDS to subsequent employer.
-These details are to be submitted in Form 12BB according to new rule 26C.
+In case of employee who has changed his employer during the year, employee is required to submit his previous salary details and TDS to subsequent employer then these details are to be submitted in Form 12BB according to new rule 26C.
 Based on such form, Employer will consider the aggregate salary and TDS paid so far and deduct TDS for the remaining income earned by the employee.

 An employer needs to file Form 24Q for TDS deducted on salary by him.
 Form 24Q is filed quarterly on or before the due date.
-It contains details of salary paid and TDS deducted and deposited by an employer.
+Further, it contains details of salary paid and TDS deducted and deposited by an employer.

 Deductor will be liable to pay the fine of INR 200 per day u/ Section 234E till the failure to pay TDS continues.
 However, the penalty should not exceed the amount of TDS for which statement was required to be filed.